-The Board is ultimately responsible for setting the Society's risk appetite, approving the Risk Management Framework (RMF) and all key risk policies and ensuring that effective systems and controls are in place for risk management.
-To that end the Society's committee structure, policies, procedures and controls are designed to ensure that full coverage of the principal risk categories of credit risk, financial risk, operational risk, conduct and regulatory risk and strategic and business risk is reported, discussed, overseen and challenged at various levels across the Society, culminating in reporting to the Board.
+The Board is ultimately responsible for setting the Society's risk appetite, approving all key risk policies and ensuring that an effective risk management framework (RMF) and Policy framework is in place to deliver minimum standards and effective system controls for risk management.

+To that end the Society's committee structure (shown below) is designed to provide oversight, challenge and assurance across the full extent of the Society's principal risk categories (credit risk, financial risk, operational risk, conduct and regulatory risk and strategic and business risk).
+Where relevant, issues are raised and discussed at an appropriate level, including, if appropriate, at the Board.

+Other Board Committees (which are not directly involved in risk governance and management):

+- Nominations and Governance Committee - People, Remuneration and Culture Committee

-Audit Committee (AC)
+4.2 Audit Committee (AC)